-3D printed part polishing is an important process to enhance the surface quality of the part, it can remove the roughness of the part surface, improve the appearance of the part texture and functionality.
+3D printing part polishing is an important process to improve the surface quality of the part, it can reduce the roughness of the part surface, improve the appearance of the part texture and functionality.
 The following are the three most commonly used polishing processes for 3D printed parts:

 1. Sanding